-Public Holidays in Israel 2025 – Jewish, National & Observances
+Public Holidays in Israel 2026 – Jewish, National & Observance Days

 Israel recognizes a mix of Jewish religious holidays, national/state holidays, and observance days.
-Many of these are derived from the Hebrew calendar, so their Gregorian dates shift each year.
-Some holidays are statutory days off; others are commemorations without full closures.
+Many are determined by the Hebrew calendar, so their Gregorian dates shift each year.
+Some holidays are statutory days off, while others are commemorative without full closures.

 Overview of Israel’s Public Holidays

-Israel does not operate a single universal “public holiday” law like some countries; instead, major Jewish religious holidays are treated as national holidays, with government offices, banks, schools, and many businesses closing.
-Modern state holidays such as Yom HaZikaron (Memorial Day) and Yom HaAtzmaut (Independence Day) are also observed nationally.
+Israel does not rely on a single universal “public holiday” law.
+Instead, major Jewish religious holidays function as national holidays, with government offices, banks, schools, and many businesses closing.
+Modern state holidays such as Yom HaZikaron (Memorial Day) and Yom HaAtzmaut (Independence Day) are also observed nationwide.

 Key Public Holidays & Observances in Israel (2025)